arthurprat/jkid/README.md

 Options :

+    -f / --flexible Returns null if a key is not in the object.
+Useful when using the dot `.` key and following keys are not in all sub-objects.
 	-p / --preview	Displays only one level, with information on the object's content at that level.
 Prevents console logorrhea.
 	-q / --quiet
 	-h / --help